Bhaavya/EducationalWeb/README.md

     b.
 Run: pip install flask-sse gunicorn gevent
             This command downloads the gunicorn and gevent components in the project directory.

+    c.
+Run: pip install --upgrade gensim
+            This command installs the genism components in your project directory.

+    d.
+Run: pip install elasticsearch==7.15.2
+            This command installs the elasticsearch of version 7.15.2 (Version is important for the search engine to work) components in your project directory.

 Step 4: Make sure you are in the project's directory and the env virtual environment is activated before running the commands below.

     a.
 Run: npm install